Why should I learn this stuff?

 SELECT * FROM Production.Location --14

-SELECT * FROM Production.Product --504
+SELECT * FROM Production.Product --504 Highlight and Execute

 --This join is like multiplying the tables together